raquo/Laminar/README.md

 This is an early preview of an upcoming library.
 It already works, a few example components are included in the repo.

-Next step is to get rid of the Snabbdom dependency.
-Once that is done, building reusable components with Laminar will become even more pleasant.

-Another thing I would like to do is to create a couple wrappers around [XStream](https://github.com/raquo/XStream.scala), the stream library used by Laminar, to provide better types for streams.
+One of the things I would like to do is to create a couple wrappers around [XStream](https://github.com/raquo/XStream.scala), the stream library used by Laminar, to provide better types for streams.

-Once both of these are done I will write proper documentation and publish the library to Maven Central.
+Once that is done I will write proper documentation and publish the library to Maven Central.
 For now you would need to use `sbt publishLocal` to try it out.

 ## Author